HugoBothaMD/naip-ssast/README.md

 2. Mixup is not yet supported, weighted averaging hasn't been debugged.
 3. It does not seem like the learning rate warmup is functioning properly, we will be going in to debug this later.
 4. The current basic fine-tuning loop does NOT set the learning rate for the optimizer, and instead uses the default AdamW optimizer.
 Future update will make this flexible.
 Additionally, only one optimizer and loss function is currently available (binary cross entropy loss, Adam/AdamW optimizer).
 We may add more options in the future.
+5. The implementations in the run .py script and run notebook are slightly different in that the evaluation only was split into a separate function in the script + does not use the loading function.
+The functionality should be the same otherwise.

 ## Running requirements
 When running with defaults, please download the SSAST-Base-Frame-400 model in the [pretrained model](https://github.com/YuanGongND/ssast#pretrained-models) section